noelthoelen/react-pwa-install/CONTRIBUTING.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+- `npm publish`will publish to gitHub package => make sure to check .npmrc